FAQ's

 Most veterinary clinics operate as a 'one stop shop' and are able to provide consultation, diagnostic and surgical facilities all under one roof.
 Just like any business that equipment is always breaking and needing to be replaced and upgraded.
 The better the standard of care becomes for our pets, the more money it will cost.
 Our pets are living longer and unfortunately we are selectively breeding dogs and cats for diseases that did not exist 30 years ago.

 In the past, medical treatment for animals was extremely basic and many were euthanased as soon as the slightest thing went wrong with them.
 It was rare for a cat to live until 18-20 years of age and dogs rarely made it past 12 years of age.
 Nowadays most pet owners consider their pets part of their family, not just workers and accordingly, vets are able to treat more diseases than ever.
-Vet clinics need to pay staff, rent, equipment costs and many other bills to keep the lights on at a practice.
-Just as you would not expect your mechanic to discount the cost of repairing your car, your veterinarian should not be expected to subsidise your pet's care.
+Vet clinics need to pay their staff, rent, and huge amounts of money for expensive medical equipment and countless other bills to keep the lights on at a practice.
+Just as you would not expect your mechanic to discount the cost of repairing your car, your veterinarian should not be guilted into subsidising your pet's care.